-8. In the short term the current turmoil in financial markets, coupled with rising interest rates and inflation clearly raises some concerns.
+8. In the short term the current turmoil in financial markets, coupled with rising interest rates and inflation clearly continue to raise some concerns.
 LGPS pensioners have the benefit of index linked (CPI) increases to their pensions each year.
 This is in contrast to most private sector pension schemes, that tend to have a cap (or a limit) on the amount that pensions will increase each year, regardless of the rate of inflation.

-9. In this respect Worcestershire Pension Fund is anticipating that the pension increase next year will be in the region of 10% (based on the yet to be published CPI increase for September).
+9. In this respect Worcestershire Pension Fund is anticipating that the pension increase next year will be 10.1% (based on the published CPI increase for September).
 Certainly for pensioners this will provide some relief to the rapid increase in the cost of living, but it is acknowledged that with the large increases being seen in energy costs and for some food items times will still be challenging for many.
 This large increase in pension payments will be managed by the internal team at the Fund through appropriate cash flow planning.